yezyilomo/django-restql/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/django-restql.svg)](https://pypi.org/project/django-restql/)
 [![License](https://img.shields.io/pypi/l/django-restql.svg)](https://pypi.org/project/django-restql/)

-**django-restql** is a python library which allows **django-rest-framework** to dynamically select only a subset of fields per DRF resource(Support both flat and nested resources)

-With **django_restql** you can turn your API made with Django REST Framework(DRF) into a GraphQL like API.
-With it you will be able to
+**django-restql** is a python library which allows you to turn your API made with **Django REST Framework(DRF)** into a GraphQL like API.
+With this you will be able to
 * Send a query to your API and get exactly what you need, nothing more and nothing less.

 * Control the data you get, not the server.